 Roasting pan with cooking rack

 Do not prick the roast more than once or twice during the cooking process.
-Excess piercing of the skin with a knife or carving fork will drain the pork of some of its moist juices.
+Excess piercing of the skin with a knife or carving fork will drain the pork of some of its juices.

 Thermometers work best when placed directly into the meat rather than near a bone.
 Nearby bones will cause the thermometer to register a falsely high temperature.